-Dogs are skilled at that expression.
-And I can't tolerate it for more than a minute, max.
+Dogs are skilled at that expression, and I can't tolerate it for more than a minute, max.
 I tried putting up a sheet over the glass door once so I wouldn't have to see those sad eyes when everybody forgot to feed him and I had flu.
 It didn't work.
 I could feel the guilt-stare through the sheet.

 Nobody else seemed the least bit bothered by that stare.
 They didn't realize what it was.
 Like I said, they don't speak dog.
-Only I do.